deltaxrobot/Delta-X-Docs/docs/reference/gcodes/gc_insdustrial_conveyor.md

 #### Decription

-Conveyor will move to a specified position relative to the current position.
+Conveyor will move to a specified position.

 #### Usage